Learn how your baby is conceived and how your baby develops inside the mother's womb.

-Feigelman S. Assessment of fetal growth and development.
-In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
+Feigelman S, Finkelstein LH.
+Assessment of fetal growth and development.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 8.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 20.

 Ross MG, Ervin MG.
 Fetal development and physiology.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 2.